EvanTheBoy/IndependentStudy/README.md

 ## Setup

+> **Important (Mac Users):** If you are using a Mac with a Retina display, you must connect an external monitor and set it as the **main display**.
+PyAutoGUI's pixel matching does not work correctly with Retina/HiDPI displays, which will cause all scripts to fail.
+To set the external monitor as main: System Settings > Displays > Arrange > drag the menu bar to the external monitor.

 1. Clone or download this repository
 2. Install the required dependencies:
    ```bash
    pip install pyautogui pygetwindow
    ```
+3. Connect an external (non-Retina) monitor and set it as the main display
-3. Open iPhone Mirroring on your Mac
+4. Open iPhone Mirroring on your Mac (on the external monitor)
-4. Navigate to the desired social media app on your mirrored iPhone
+5. Navigate to the desired social media app on your mirrored iPhone
-5. Run the desired script from the terminal
+6. Run the desired script from the terminal

 ---